SalomePlatform/adao/doc/en/reference.rst

   EstimationOf
     This key allows to choose the type of estimation to be performed.
-It can be either state-estimation, named "State", or parameter-estimation, named "Parameters".
+It can be either state-estimation, with a value of "State", or parameter-estimation, with a value of "Parameters".
 The default choice is "State".

   Alpha, Beta, Kappa, Reconditioner
     These keys are internal scaling parameters.
 "Alpha" requires a value between 1.e-4 and 1.
-"Beta" has an optimal value of 2 for gaussian priori distribution.
+"Beta" has an optimal value of 2 for gaussian *a priori* distribution.
 "Kappa" requires an integer value, and the right default is obtained by setting it to 0.
 "Reconditioner" requires a value between 1.e-3 and 10, it defaults to 1.